ongas/hs-price-tracker/docs/integration_docs/buywisely_error_handling_and_edge_cases.md

 # BuyWisely Error Handling & Edge Case Catalog
-## Definition of 'Current Offer'
+## Definition of 'Initially Visible Offers'
-The 'current offers' are strictly defined as:
+The integration processes offers exactly as BuyWisely displays them in their UI (the "initially visible offers").
+The selection pipeline is:

-1. Offers with the maximum `created_at` timestamp in the hydration data (excluding historical offers)
+1. **Filter by timestamp**: Keep only offers with the maximum `created_at` timestamp (current offers, excluding historical)
-2. Offers without affiliate tags (shopback/cashrewards must be None)
+2. **Sort using BuyWisely's display logic**:
+   - Amazon offers first (sorted by total price among themselves)
+   - Then all other offers (sorted by total price)
+   - This matches BuyWisely's client-side JavaScript sorting
+3. **Take first 10**: Select the first 10 offers from this sorted list (the "initially visible offers" shown before "View More")
-3. Offers not from excluded domains (domain filtering applied with 'contains' matching)
+4. **Apply domain filtering**: Remove offers matching user-configured excluded domains (using 'contains' matching)
-4. Sorted by total price (base_price + delivery) in ascending order
-5. Limited to the first 10 lowest-priced offers for validation
+5. **Price validation**: Validate prices on seller pages for remaining offers

 Historical offers (those with older `created_at` timestamps) are automatically filtered out.
 This includes out-of-stock offers, stale prices, or any offer that BuyWisely marks as non-current in their JSON data.
-Only the top 10 lowest-priced current offers (after all filtering) are processed for seller page validation.
+Only the initially visible offers (after domain filtering) are processed for seller page validation.

+**Note on Affiliate Filtering**: We do NOT filter out affiliate offers because the JSON data's `shopback`/`cashrewards` fields do not reliably indicate which offers have affiliate disclosures on BuyWisely's UI.
+Users can exclude specific domains (like "amazon.com.au", "ebay.com.au") via the excluded_domains configuration if desired.

 All error conditions and edge cases listed here are now handled by the robust, state-aware BuyWisely parser integrated in the price tracker component (see developer guide and user story 5).